-When I sat down to write my talk for 2019 GigCity Elixir, I was ready to just get started, but experience told me that wasn't the way to go.
-I knew that I wanted to talk about how to think and often the best place to start is by taking a walk.
+When I sat down to write my talk for GigCity Elixir 2019, I was ready to just get started, but experience told me that wasn’t the way to go.
+I knew I wanted to talk about how to think and often the best place to start is by taking a walk.
 As I meandered around the neighborhood I remembered a quote.

 “I was going to write you a short letter, but I didn’t have time, so I wrote you a long one.” – ?

 I believed this was said by Samuel Clemens, better known as Mark Twain, but this was not the case.
 So, instead of taking off and writing my talk without more thinking, I dove into doing lots of reading and research about thinking and problem solving.

 One of the books that I looked at for the talk, Darwin On Man, stated, “For all we really know of it, focused problem solving may be a comparatively rare event.”
 What about all those Eureka moments?
 Those ideas don’t happen in that instance – they just feel like it.
 This is because our brains think in two completely different ways.
 Charles Faulkner, a neurolinguistic programmer, said, “It’s not what you know.
 It’s how you think.”
 Let’s figure out how we think before we think.